komalchahal/Finanacial_Performance_Analysis/README.md

 ## Key Business Insights

-- Revenue Shortfall: The company missed revenue targets across all regions, with the South Region showing the highest variance of -27%.
+- Revenue Shortfall: Overall Revenue by company consistently missed monthly budget targets by 20% to 30%.
-- Profitability Strength: Despite missing volume targets, the company maintained a strong Gross Margin of 45.55% and EBITDA of 25%.
+- Profitability Strength: Despite missing volume targets, the company maintained a strong Gross Margin of 45.55%.
 - Balanced Cash Cycle: Average Receivables and Payables are aligned at ~30 days, indicating a healthy and sustainable cash conversion cycle.
 - Liquidity: The company ended the period with a positive Net Cash position of $688K.